-'CBN wishes to service only those clients whose purpose and nature are legitimate in a convincing way.
+'CBN wishes to service only those clients whose purpose and nature are legitimate in a convincing manner.
 This means that prospective clients need to submit information and documentation so that CBN is convinced that the client poses no unacceptable FEC risk to CBN.
-It is our duty to ask the right questions and the client's duty to provide the right answers: it is reciprocal.
+It is the duty of the Bank to ask the right questions and the client's duty to provide the right answers: it is reciprocal.